gciutac/cassinihackathon2021/README.md

-# Cassini Hackathon 2021
-Cassini Hackathon AnyDrop Project
+# Cassini Hackathon 2021 - AnyDrop Project

 Water is a quintessential component of life and predictions of water scarcity are to rise in the future.
 We propose a system that will help us save our water by more efficiently utilising it at the household stage while being able to monitor our surrounding areas for improvements.